FAQs

 • What is a SEER rating?

 SEER stands for Seasonal Energy Efficiency Ratio.
 It measures the cooling efficiency of your air conditioner or heat pump.
 A higher SEER rating means greater energy efficiency.
+In order to receive the benefits of a higher SEER rating, a one-off heating or air conditioning service in Little Rock, AR isn't enough.
+You must upgrade the entire system.
+1 Call Heat & Air will be happy to custom design an air conditioning and heating system that fits your needs and budget.

 • How do I know if I have a leak in my ductwork?